International tokamak research

 The National Spherical Torus Experiment (NSTX), in operation since 1999 at the Princeton Plasma Physics Laboratory in the US (New Jersey), is a magnetic fusion device that, like MAST, is based on the spherical tokamak concept.

 Currently completing repairs, NSTX-U is expected to resume operations in 2025.
-Read more on NSTX-U here.
+Read more about NSTX-U here

 The Indian Steady State Superconducting Tokamak (SST-1) was fully commissioned in 2013.
 Located at the Institute for Plasma Research in Gujarat, India, SST-1 produces repeatable plasma discharges up to ~ 500 ms with plasma currents in excess of 75000 A at a central field of 1.5 T.